 What is the European Innovation Scoreboard?

-The annual European Innovation Scoreboard (EIS) provides a comparative assessment of research and innovation performance of in EU countries, other European countries, and regional neighbours.
+The annual European Innovation Scoreboard (EIS) provides a comparative assessment of research and innovation performance of the EU and European countries.
 It allows policy-makers to assess relative strengths and weaknesses of national research and innovation systems, track progress, and identify priority areas to boost innovation performance.

 What is the latest innovation performance of EU countries?